radhakrishnan14/Kaibur-project/README.md

 ### TASK1 Java backend and REST API example (`kaiburr-backend/`)

-The backend is built using Java Spring Boot and exposes REST APIs for managing and executing "task" objects stored in MongoDB.
+The backend [kaiburr-backend](kaiburr-backend) is built using Java Spring Boot and exposes REST APIs for managing and executing "task" objects stored in MongoDB.
 Key features include task CRUD operations, command execution, and execution history tracking.

 For full details, setup instructions, and API documentation, please refer to the backend README:
 [kaiburr-backend/README.md](kaiburr-backend/README.md)